Timonheu/AOC2023/README.md

 # AOC2023
-Attempting advent of code 2023 in rust with neovim.
+Attempting advent of code 2023 in rust.